BobbyErickson89/vader_campaign/readme.md

-# Darth for Galactic Overloard
+# Darth for Galactic Overlord

 This project was done as a coding challenge for Wide Eye Creative.
 The goal was to develop a functioning splash page based on a design